mcgannco/SoundTown/README.md

 ## Features

-* Account creation with back and front-end authentication using BCrypt
+Account creation with back and front-end authentication using BCrypt
-  * Bullet 2a

-Playbar fixed to the bottom of the page
-Continuous track play
-Upload your own tracks
+  * Users can create acounts as well as log in /out
+  * Uploads / comments are displayed on user profile pages, both can be directly viewed or deleted by the respective user

+Upload songs and album images
+  * Upload songs with title, artist name and an album cover image

+Continuous audio playback that follows you throughout the site
+  * Ability to play/pause songs from anywhere on the site
+  * Song continually plays when you move to a different page
+  * Ability to adjust volume / current time position in the song

+Comment on tracks
+  * Users can comment on any track, and delete and of their own comments on any given track

 # Continuous Audio Playback: